shashanksp04/Illini2Illini/README.md

 # Illini2Illini

-> Find Student Housing at UIUC — the verified student marketplace for subleases and lease takeovers.
-> Built by students.
-For students.
+**Find Student Housing**
+**at UIUC**

+Find subleases, lease takeovers, and full-year housing from verified UIUC students.
+Browse, filter, and connect directly.

 ---

 ## 🏫 What Is Illini2Illini?

-Find Student Housing at UIUC: Illini2Illini is a University of Illinois Urbana-Champaign exclusive marketplace for short-term leases and subleases.
+Illini2Illini is the University of Illinois Urbana-Champaign marketplace for **subleases, lease takeovers, and full-year housing** from **verified UIUC students** — structured listings you can browse, filter, and use to connect with sellers.

 It solves a simple but frustrating problem: